Yoorkin/rabbit-tea/README.md

 # Rabbit-TEA

-Web framework inspired by The Elm Architecture.
+A declarative and functional web UI framework inspired by The Elm Architecture.

 ## Features